This project has been archived and is no longer being updated. For the latest information about the project, please visit the Bill 25 webpage.

 - Replace all remaining single-detached and duplex zones with zoning that allows 3, 4, or 6 units of housing.

-Some of these changes will impact properties located within the City’s heritage areas, including:
+Some of these changes would impact properties located within the City’s heritage areas, including:

 - Ottawa Gardens,